Fracking in California: Questions and Concerns

 Q: Where is fracking being done in California?

-Fracking has been documented in nine California counties — Colusa, Glenn, Kern, Los Angeles, Monterey, Sacramento, Santa Barbara, Sutter and Ventura — as well as in state waters off Los Angeles.
+Fracking has been documented in 10 California counties — Colusa, Glenn, Kern, Los Angeles, Monterey, Sacramento, Santa Barbara, Sutter, Kings and Ventura — as well as in state waters off Los Angeles.
 In Kern County, California’s major oil-producing county, Halliburton estimates that 50 percent to 60 percent of new oil wells are fracked.
 But fracking is likely being done elsewhere in California, going unmonitored and untracked by state officials.

 Q: How can fracking contaminate water?